Hack-a-Day/HaDuino/README.md

 Under our new ownership, Hackaday is now able to bring you the latest and the greatest Open Hardware projects designed <i>completely in house</i>.
-For our first such experimentation in our own custom hardware, we decided to build what we love: an Arduino-compatable development board that blinks an LED.<p>
+For our first such experimentation in our own custom hardware, we decided to build what we love: an Arduino-compatable development board that blinks a LED.<p>

-However, after a cursory review of existing development boards, we were somewhat dejected; we realized everything that could be done with a dev board had already been done.
+However, following a cursory review of existing development boards, we were somewhat dejected; we realized everything that could be done with an Arduino board had already been done.
 After some serious drin^H^H^H^Hthinking, the brains behind Hackaday came up with an entirely new paradigm for what development boards can do.<p>

 <H3>It's a freakin' bottle opener<H3><p>